aSouchereau/WEB452_Assignment-2/AlexBookstore/README.txt

 1245 Updated the database, Categories table added
 1247 Tested app, working, no errors
 1248 Commiting code and pushing to github

+2022-11-13
+2030 Pulled repo and continuing work on part two of assignment 2033 Tested app, working no errors
+2049 Created repository class and interface